lexermal/ibridge-flex/README.md

   **A fork of ibridge** a tiny, promise based, type safe library for easy, bidirectional and secure iframe communication.
 </p>

+This fork includes the possibility to use a predefined iframe as source.

 ![how ibridge works](./assets/ibridge.svg)